 Regions Mortgage Reviews

 Their parent company, Regions Financial Corp., is accredited with the Better Business Bureau, and has been since 1956.
-Not sure why longer than when they were founded.
+Not sure why that date is longer ago than when they were founded.

 There are quite a few complaints against the company, but they’re also a massive bank and not all of them pertain to their home lending division.